Home/Nutritional Comparison

 Dried Lime

-Dried lime, also known as black lime, is a unique spice made from limes that have been dried and fermented.
-It is commonly used in Middle Eastern and Persian cuisines for its tangy flavor and aromatic properties.
+Dried lime, also known as black lime, is a unique ingredient used in various cuisines, particularly in Middle Eastern dishes.
+It offers a tangy flavor and is rich in antioxidants.

 Rich in antioxidants, dried lime helps combat oxidative stress and may reduce the risk of chronic diseases.

-Contains dietary fiber which aids in digestion and promotes gut health.
+The high fiber content aids in digestion and promotes gut health.

 Acerola

-Acerola is one of the richest sources of vitamin C, which is crucial for immune function and skin health.
+Acerola is one of the richest sources of vitamin C, which is essential for immune function and skin health.

 The antioxidants in acerola help combat oxidative stress, potentially reducing the risk of chronic diseases.